 Simplify Duval County permitting with Alliance Permitting

 Jacksonville's volume, parallel agency reviews, and 25–30 day first-review window mean a single missed requirement can cost you weeks.
-Alliance Permitting is a permit expediter for Duval County — our permit expediting services pair AI-driven document review with experienced expediters who know the BID process, so your JaxEPICS submissions go in clean and move through review faster.
+Alliance Permitting is a permit expediter for Duval County — our permit expediting services in Florida pair AI-driven document review with experienced expediters who know the BID process, so your JaxEPICS submissions go in clean and move through review faster.

 Trusted by leading builders and brands — including Dream Finders Homes, Tesla, Verizon, Hyatt, and Sunnova.